drjoseluisheram/JLHR/content/collection/prework/index.md

 ---
-date: "2021-01-01"
+date: "2025-06-25"
 draft: false
 excerpt: How to prepare ahead of time.
 subtitle: ""
-title: Prework
+title: Welcome
 weight: 1
 ---

-Welcome to the [Introducing Yourself Online](/) workshop!
-We look forward to meeting you.
-Before attending the workshop, please complete the following prework.
+Welcome to the _Revisiting my Doctoral Experience_ blog!
+I look forward to meeting you.

+Throughout this blog, I will be revisiting and deconstructing the chapters of my Doctoral Thesis, and some entrancies to talk about my experience as PhD student.
+I hope you can enjoy these post and it will help you to decide if you want to go further with a PhD, and if you are interested in some of the topics that are part of this project, please do not hesitate to contact me.

 ## Set up RStudio Cloud